tartley/missile-commander/README-players.md

 ## Status

 An unfinished work-in-progress.
-Playable for 30 seconds, but the initial wave of missiles just gradually loses steam until all the missiles have fallen and then nothing happens.
+Playable for 30 seconds, but the initial wave of bombs just gradually loses steam until all the bombs have fallen and then nothing happens.

 ## Install